TimTiomLLM/YouTubeLM/README.md

 Project for Media Track in DLW2025

 ## For Judges
 Please read the slide deck before reading this documentation.
 All core functions and helper modules are located in `youtubelm_functions.py`, while the main execution logic and Streamlit web interface are implemented in `app.py`.
 Please refer to these files for a detailed understanding of the project's functionality, and then watch the demostration video.
+As a reminder, there is no API key inside, you have to use your own API key.
 - **Note: `bad_reviews.csv`, `good_reviews.csv`, `video_comments.csv` are not training data

 ## Introduction